Welcome to The Leaving Earth Project

 How are the Leaving Earth Books Being Made?

 Each book in the Leaving Earth Project is made from different materials and methods of documentation and imaginative response.
 Many of the materials are gathered through free public workshops and community outreach.
-Presence in nature is the central theme of Leaving Earth so workshops focus on observing and recording responses to the natural environment visually or through writing.
+Presence in nature is the central theme of Leaving Earth, so workshops focus on observing and recording responses to the natural environment visually or through writing.

 Workshops for Leaving Earth have been supported by institutions including The University of Cambridge’s Fitzwilliam Museum (UK) and The Torrance Art Museum (Los Angeles).
 Artist collaborators from around the world are also bringing their communities’ unique voices and techniques to the project.